 Weekly, it’s really important to find out when my tests and quizzes are that week and organize my homework schedule around that.
 So if I know that Thursday is going to be a big test day, I’ll try to get a bunch of homework done for Friday, Monday, and Tuesday on a night before.

 Daily, a lot of it has to do with using free periods to get the written homework done.
 I find that I can get most of my written homework done at school, but actual studying I have to do at home or on the car ride to school.
 Since my parents drive me to school, I can study the whole ride there.

 How do you use free periods?

 I just have one free period plus lunch.
-I usually reserve lunch to hang out with friends.
+I always reserve lunch to hang out with friends.
 Sometimes I’ll go to talk to teachers this period.
 During my free period, if I have quizzes or tests later that day that are important that I really need to study for, I’ll study for that.
 Otherwise, I’ll get ahead on the night’s written homework–like Latin translations or MyMathLab.

 Do you listen to music when you study?